The Garden Grazer

 Jump to Recipe

-An easy, delicious Fiesta Bean Salad recipe tossed in a simple cumin-lime dressing!
-It's fresh, healthy, and packed with plant-based protein and fiber.
+This dense Fiesta Bean Salad recipe features hearty beans, fresh veggies, and cilantro all tossed in a zesty cumin-lime dressing!
+It's easy to prepare, so satisfying, and packed with plant-based protein and fiber.
 (Vegan, gluten-free, oil-free.)

-Overhead view of vegan fiesta bean salad with cumin-lime dressing in a white bowl with lime slices
+Fiesta bean salad with cumin lime dressing in a white serving bowl with wooden spoons

-It features a protein-rich base of chickpeas AND black beans.
-Then we bring ripe tomatoes, red onion, fresh herbs, and creamy avocado to the party.
-And finally, toss it in a simple but tasty cumin-lime dressing.
-(Yum!)
+The salad base features a double hit of plant-based protein from chickpeas and black beans.
+Then we bring juicy tomatoes, red onion, fresh herbs, and creamy avocado to the party.
+And finally, toss it in a simple but tasty cumin-lime dressing that ties it all together!

-Best of all it's easy to prepare.
-You can enjoy it as a main dish, side dish, chip dip, or quick snack pulled out of the fridge.
-Plus it's great for parties, BBQs, potlucks, and beyond.
+Best of all, it's so easy to prepare.
+(And no cooking required!)
+Serve it as a main dish, side dish, chip dip, or quick snack pulled out of the fridge.
+It holds up well, so it's also great for meal prep, picnics, barbecues, potlucks, and gatherings.

 Chickpeas, black beans, onion, tomato, lime, avocado, and spice ingredients laid out on a metal tray